weigo495959/what-s-new-/README.md

 i'm an independent software developer in sultanate of oman live in Al Buraimi Governorate

-software engineering and creation of computer software is my favorite stuff im my live career
+software engineering and creation of computer software is my favorite stuff in my live career

 i started it since age 16 in early 2020s